-Applicable to all employees, with the exception of the Executive Director, and Heads of Service.
+Applicable to all employees, with the exception of the Executive Director, Deputy Executive Director and Chief Officers.

 The general conditions of appointment are in accordance with those recommended by the National Agreement on Pay and Conditions of Service (the Green Book) with certain Local Agreements.